 Circadian rhythm disorders are becoming increasingly common and involve a disruption in your sleep-wake cycle.
 The Sound Sleep Health team of neurologists and sleep specialists are dedicated to finding the cause of the problem and coming up with an effective treatment plan to regulate your circadian rhythm cycle and improve your sleep pattern.
 Do you think your circadian rhythm is causing sleep problems?
-Visit one of the three offices in Kirkland and Seattle, Washington.
+Visit one of the two offices in Kirkland and Seattle, Washington.
 Call or book online.

 A circadian rhythm disorder is a disruption in your circadian rhythm, your internal body clock, which regulates the biological processes.
 Your circadian rhythm is roughly a 24-hour cycle.